SarahKay99/HME-1/README.md

 # Visual Mathematical Equations

 # CONTRIBUTING
-If you want to contribute to VME, you can follow the UAV format.
-Upload, Annotate, Verify.

-Right now, the dataset's [UAV platform](https://dataunion.app/), DataUnion, is in development.
-So there are no tangible ways to contribute data yet, but you can prepare to contribute.
-To get in early, focus on gathering any visual mathematical data you have access to and photographing it.

 VME data can be found anywhere, but the most common places are:

 - 🌊 Old workbooks from school / university